prokorpio/everything_190/README.md

 # everything_190
 this repo contains all our codes for EEE 190

+## ReadMe for Running the RL experiment
 For running experiments
-1. Obtain Checkpoints of BasicCNN at initialization, epoch 0,2,5,90.
-Name properly and edit environment.py functions to load the said checkpoint.
+1. Using initializer.py and trainer.py, obtain Checkpoints of BasicCNN at initialization, epoch 0,2,5,90.
+Name properly within initializer.py and trainer.py.
+Edit environment.py functions to load the said checkpoint with the naming convention used.

 2. Run main_script.py.
-Only tested on sparsities greater than 0.5.

-## ReadMe for Running the RL experiments
+Name the XP numbers in increments of 5.

+## Updated Table of Contents
 1. [small_scale_implementation/](small_scale_implementation) : RL pruner implementation for final setup of 198
  >1.
 [REINFORCE_agent.py](small_scale_implementation/REINFORCE_agent.py) : the RL agent
  >2. [environment.py](small_scale_implementation/environment.py) : ties the agent and the models to be pruned